shotgunsoftware/enterprise-unified-logging/README.md

 ### Saved Objects

-Customizations (visualizations, dashbaords, etc) can be saved.
+Customizations (visualizations, dashboards, etc) can be saved.
 Please refer to [Kibana documentation](https://www.elastic.co/guide/en/kibana/current/managing-saved-objects.html) on how to manage saved objects.
 However, once changes are made in Kibana they persist as long as the database is not removed.

-Saved objects can be provisioned by default by modifying the appropriate json file in the `kibana/files_docker/provision.d/` directory.
+Saved objects can be provisioned by default in a new stack by modifying the appropriate ndjson files in the `kibana/saved_objects/` directory.

 ## Log files